dbashford/mimosa-stream-copy/README.md

 }
 ```

 * `extensions`: The extensions to be stream copied.
 Files possessing these extensions will be copied from the `watch.sourceDir` to `watch.compiledDir` and then processing for the files will stop.
+If any other modules expect to process these files during `watch` or `build` they will be unable to, so be sure to only include those files that do not need other processing.